-38 Charles Price, Reforming Welfare Reform Postsecondary Education Policy: Two State Case Studies in Political Culture, Organizing, and Advocacy, J. SOC. & SOC.
+45 Charles Price, Reforming Welfare Reform Postsecondary Education Policy: Two State Case Studies in Political Culture, Organizing, and Advocacy, J. SOC. & SOC.
 WELFARE, Sept.
 2005 at 82.

-39 Statement from John B. King Jr. on the Trump Administration's Proposed Public Charge Rule, THE EDUC.
+46 Statement from John B. King Jr. on the Trump Administration's Proposed Public Charge Rule, THE EDUC.
 TR.
 (Oct.
 10, 2018), <https://edtrust.org/press-release/statement-from-john-b-king-jr-on-the-trump-administrations-proposed-public-charge-rule/>.

-40 Helena Bottemiller Evich, Immigrants, Fearing Trump Crackdown, Drop Out of Nutrition Programs, POLITICO (Sept.
-3, 2018, 8:17 AM), are apprehensive that the fear and confusion generated by the New Rule will deter immigrants who are eligible for federal and state-funded aid programs from applying (many of whom will be unable to afford college without it), regardless of whether immigration officers may consider public education benefits under the New Rule.41 As one executive educator commented on the proposed rule: "[H]igher education associations have already received reports of students turning down Pell and financial aid awards in fear of repercussions from the changes to public charge definition."42
+Second, many post-secondary institutions are concerned that current recipients of education benefits may experience a similar chilling effect, which has been recorded among even exempt benefits.
+As early as September 2018, agencies in 18 different states began reporting declines of up to 20 percent in enrollment in The Special Supplemental Nutrition Program for Women, Infants, and Children ("WIC"), even though that program had not been included in the proposed text of the New Rule and the New Rule had not yet been implemented.47 Administrators are apprehensive that fear and confusion generated by the New Rule will deter immigrants who are eligible for federal and state-funded aid programs from applying (many of whom will be unable to afford college without it), regardless of whether immigration officers may consider public education benefits under the New Rule.48 As one executive educator commented on the proposed rule: "[H]igher education associations have already received reports of students turning down Pell and